Library Behavior Policy

 Policy

-1. Disruptive behavior is any patron behavior that interferes with the regular operation of the Library or which unreasonably interferes with another patron’s ability to use the Library.
+1. Disruptive behavior is any person’s behavior that interferes with the regular operation of the Library or its programs, which unreasonably interferes with another person's ability to use the Library.

-3. Persons who violate any of the provisions of this policy may receive a warning from library staff or security personal and an opportunity to cease the violation or leave the library.
+3. People who violate any of the provisions of this policy may receive a warning from library staff or security personnel and an opportunity to cease the violation or leave the Library.

 Board of Trustees Glenview Public Library